kammitama5/kammitama5.github.io/_posts/2021-8-12-Thursday-August-12th.md

 It (my talk) will be pretty basic, as I'm learning, but I'm very excited about the topic, and it's really been for me a field where I think I've found home.
 And it's convinced me to even consider staying in Academia.
 I love the people and I'm enjoying the work a lot, and have met a whirlwind of people.
-- My advisor at my University has already introduced me to so many people, and it's made me contemplate who I might want to continue a postdoc with, or even consider focusing on an additional Pure Maths Master's degree in the future (although both of my advisors don't think I'll need it).
+- My advisor at my University has already introduced me to so many people, and it's made me contemplate who I might want to continue a postdoc with, or even consider focusing on an additional Pure Maths Master's degree in the future (although both of my advisors don't think I'll need it, but my school has a small number of senior professors (one of my advisors is one of the most senior in our department), and a small number of Pure Maths classes in favour of Stats / Data Science classes (which is a shame, so I've been getting a lot of the Pure stuff from seminars and private tutoring from my mentors and advisor)).
 It's been a fantastic summer and I've loved every session of this workshop!
 I've made so many new friends!
 - I also fiddled around in Sage and almost got the memory on my laptop to almost run out because I picked a horrible prime.
 Oops.
 - I also had a great discussion with quite a few people, and it's been surprising how many people know who I am already.
 I'm still pretty new to the community.